Glossary of M&A Terms

 Due Diligence: The investigation of the business (and buyer) in an attempt to verify information given or uncover previously unknown information.

 Earn-Out: A contract provision stating that the seller is to be paid some amount of consideration based on the business achieving certain financial metrics (usually sales or profit-related) in the future.
-Two situations in which earn outs are often negotiated are (a) a high percentage of business is with a few customers, and (b) valuation is based on significant sales and earnings growth, for example due to a new product introduction.
+Common situations in which earn outs are negotiated are (a) a high percentage of business is with a few customers, and (b) valuation is based on significant sales and earnings growth, e.g. a new product introduction.

 EBIT: Acronym for Earnings Before Interest and Taxes.
 The earnings remaining after cost of goods sold, and all selling, general, and administrative expenses (SG&A), but before interest and taxes.
 EBIT is normally calculated and presented on a normalized basis, where one carefully identifies and adjusts for non-operating and nonrecurring income and expense.
 See also, Seller Discretionary Earnings.
 Add-Backs and EBITDA.